 But truth is that the only moment that there exists, is this one, and it truly is independent on the past.
 Your actions are biased by the past as much as you allow them too.
 But you are for sure not destined to repeat past mistakes just because.
 You're a person that has accumulated knowledge, skills and experience.
 You're a person that has sometimes failed, but who has also succeeded many other times.

 When negative self narrative is killing you, remind yourself of all the challenges that you have overcome in the past.
 Think about all those times when you felt tiny and unable to move forward, but you managed to do so.
 Use those experiences to root yourself and grow over a strong foundation.

 Where did your successes end up?

-Instead of dueling on your past failures, reflect on your past successes to realize that they were not easy, yet you made it.
-It has never been easy, but you have still managed to move forward.
-Now use that knowledge to build up your sense of security and self esteem.
+Instead of dueling on your past failures, reflect on your past successes to realise that they were not easy, yet you made it.
+It's never been easy, but you've still managed to move forward.
+Now, use that knowledge to build up your sense of security and self esteem.
 Be kind and patient with yourself.
 Life is a journey and it's not over until it's over.
 There will always be more, so practice cultivating your self-love so that little by little, that enemy that's sitting inside of your head, is slowly silenced by the good loving relationship that you start to build with yourself, today.